 The Office of Religious and Spiritual Life, part of the Interfaith Center, oversees religious advisors as well as student religious and spiritual life groups.
 These include the Interfaith Advisors Team, who work closely with one another and with all aspects of religious and spiritual life on campus.
 They serve as ex officio members of the Dean’s Office staff and as confidential resources to the campus community.

-  Affiliate advisors do not have offices in Bond Hall but are on campus at various times to work with students from a particular religious group.
+Affiliate advisors do not have offices in Sproul Hall but are on campus at various times to work with students from a particular religious group.
 They meet quarterly with the Interfaith Team and sign the College’s religious advisors policies and agreements.

 Representatives of other religious or spiritual organizations who are not members of the staff or student body are not permitted to work with students on the Swarthmore campus.

 What is the difference between the study and practice of religion?